saraho1123/whats-cookin/README.md

 ## Roadmap

 * Add a feature to see how many ingredients are left after cooking a recipe
-* Ability to have a wallet that shows the amount users would like to spend
+* Ability to have a wallet that shows the amount users have available to spend on purchasing ingredients
-* Have an opportunity to create a personal account to store all favorite and ready to cook recipes
+* Have an opportunity to create a personal account to store all 'favorite' and 'ready to cook' recipes

 ## Credits